-Some people say that this 2000 film, written and directed by Giuseppe Tornatore (Cinema Paradiso), is over-rated.
+Some people say that Malena, a 2000 film, written and directed by Giuseppe Tornatore (Cinema Paradiso), is over-rated.
 Personally, I don’t think that the film gets enough credit.
 This film is excellent.
 It’s partly comedy, partly drama.
 It’s a microcosm of life.
 This film does so much in a short time.
 Malena deals with so many topics; the film gives one a sense about fascist Italy, World War II, coming of age and a woman’s struggle to overcome gossip and jealousy to make an honest life for herself despite great hardship.

 Malena Scordia, played by the beauteous Monica Bellucci, moves to Castelcuto with her father, a Latin teacher at the local school.
 She inhabits the home of her husband, Nino.
 He’s a soldier fighting in Africa.
 Malena is gorgeous.
 The whole town takes notice – the men and boys want her; the women want her gone.
 Everyone says horrible things about Malena.
 They paint her as a loose woman just because she’s curvaceous and gorgeous.

 Renato (Giuseppe Sulfaro) notices Malena one day with his pals.
 He, too, becomes smitten with the beautiful woman.
 Renato is only 12 or so.
-She is his first crush; although, Malena is not aware of him.
+She is his first crush; despite this, Malena is not aware of him.
 She tries to keep her distance from most of the people in the town.

-Of course, Malena’s standoffishness doesn’t endear her to the townspeople.
+Of course, Malena’s standoffishness doesn’t endear her to the towns people.
 They continue saying terrible things about her.
 Her father receives a note from someone saying that Malena is sleeping around.
 He automatically believes it – and disowns his child.
 Malena has trouble finding work; and, as the war progresses, goes hungry.
 She has no money and the women at the marketplace are cruel to her.
 When she can afford food, she is given the most disgusting of wares.